rosslh/rosshill.ca/content/mapledeploy.md

 website: https://mapledeploy.ca
 ---

-MapleDeploy is a Canadian Platform-as-a-Service built for developers who want their infrastructure to stay on Canadian soil.
-It's the Canadian alternative to Heroku, Railway, and Render.
-Customers sign up, select a plan, and within minutes have their own deployment platform running in a Toronto data center — no infrastructure management required.
+I built MapleDeploy as a Canadian alternative to Heroku, Railway, and Render.
+Customers sign up, pick a plan, and within minutes they have their own deployment platform running in a Toronto data center.
+No infrastructure management on their end.

-The motivation behind MapleDeploy is data sovereignty.
-Many Canadian companies need to keep their data within Canada for regulatory or compliance reasons, but most major hosting platforms run exclusively on US infrastructure.
-MapleDeploy fills that gap by offering a fully managed deployment experience where all servers, databases, and customer data are hosted in Canada and governed by Canadian law.
+The motivation is data sovereignty.
+A lot of Canadian companies need to keep their data in Canada for regulatory or compliance reasons, but most of the major hosting platforms run exclusively on US infrastructure.
+I wanted to fill that gap.
+Every server, database, and byte of customer data stays in Canada and is governed by Canadian law.

 ### Key features

 - **Git push deployments** with automatic SSL certificates
 - **One-click managed databases** including PostgreSQL, MySQL, Redis, and MongoDB
-- **Flat pricing** with dedicated servers rather than metered, per-project billing
+- **Flat pricing** with dedicated servers, not metered per-project billing
-- **Automated provisioning** where servers are security-hardened, configured, and ready within minutes
+- **Automated provisioning**.
+Servers are security-hardened, configured, and ready within minutes

 ### Architecture

-The platform is split into three main services: a marketing site built with Next.js, a React dashboard where customers manage their servers and subscriptions, and a NestJS API server backed by PostgreSQL.
-The API handles authentication and an automated provisioning pipeline that spins up VMs, hardens them with Fail2Ban and SSH key authentication, installs the deployment platform, and configures DNS and SSL — all without manual intervention.
+I split the platform into three services: a Next.js marketing site, a React dashboard where customers manage their servers and subscriptions, and a NestJS API backed by PostgreSQL.
+The API handles authentication and the provisioning pipeline.
+That pipeline spins up a VM, hardens it with Fail2Ban and SSH key authentication, installs the deployment platform, and configures DNS and SSL.
+All of it runs without my intervention.

 The deployment layer is built on Coolify, an open-source PaaS.
-Background jobs like server provisioning and health checks are processed through pg-boss, a PostgreSQL-based job queue, keeping the architecture simple by avoiding a separate message broker.
+I run background jobs like provisioning and health checks through pg-boss, a PostgreSQL-based job queue.
+That kept the architecture simple and let me skip running a separate message broker.